partigabor/aromatica-old/content/items/anise.md

 +++
 title = "Anise"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The seed-like fruits of a Mediterranean herb, also known as aniseed, related to fennel, see also star anise." weight = 10
+description = "The seed-like fruits of a Mediterranean herb, also known as aniseed, related to fennel, see also star anise., also known as aniseed, related to fennel, see also star anise." weight = 10
 # draft = "true"
 # hidden = "true"